 It seemed as though nothing went to waste here and everything had a use.
 Incredible colours were everywhere.
 When the Spanish arrived here they forbade traditional dress, so the islanders adopted Spanish peasant clothing.
 Surprisingly they still proudly maintain that dress today and combine it with finely tailored, distinctive Andean-style garments (bright skirts, hats, ponchos, belts, mantles, coca-leaf purses and woollen shawls decorated with pompoms).
 It’s like wearing your Sunday best, 24-7.

 Our journey around Lake Titicaca typified our Peruvian experience.
 It is a country where practices run deep — 5,000 years, to be exact.
 Yet it is a place continuously energised by fresh influences and welcoming to visitors.

 If you come prepared for a little less, I guarantee you’ll leave Peru with a whole lot more.

 Essential Peru Family Travel Tips

 For every 3,000 feet (915 meters) of elevation gained, plan on taking a rest day.

-Most restaurant and bar bills include a 10% gratuity.
-It’s customary to add an extra 10% if the service has been satisfactory.
+Most restaurant and bar bills include a 10 percent gratuity.
+It’s customary to add an extra 10 percent if the service has been satisfactory.
 Taxis do not expect tips.
 Fares are negotiated prior to initiating the trip.

 Water quality in Lima and Peru is a huge issue.
 In Lima, the water is just about good enough to clean your teeth but not to drink.

 Travelling around the country is perhaps the most arduous activity.
-Bus and train journeys are generally long (12 hours or more) Children under ten generally get half fare on local (but not inter-regional) buses, while trains and boats generally charge full fare if a seat is required.
-Infants who don’t need a seat often travel free on all transport except planes, when you pay around ten percent of the fare.
+Bus and train journeys are usually long (12 hours or more) Children under 10 generally get half fare on local (but not inter-regional) buses, while trains and boats generally charge full fare if a seat is required.
+Infants who don’t need a seat often travel free on all transport except planes, when you pay around 10 percent of the fare.